 The idea of concordance is to maintain a certain consistency throughout the translation for a given client.

 QUALITY ASSURANCE (QA)

 Almost all translation software has built-in translation quality control functions.
-These functions allow to check: Spelling, translation consistency, terms consistency, tags, double spaces, trailing spaces, numbers format, end punctuation, double words, etc., etc. There is also external QA software, like QA Distiller, Verifika, Xbench, and a few others, which allow quality control and work with bilingual translation files done in the main CAT tools.
+These functions allow checking: Spelling, translation consistency, terms consistency, tags, double spaces, trailing spaces, numbers format, end punctuation, double words, etc., etc. There is also external QA software, like QA Distiller, Verifika, Xbench, and a few others, which allow quality control and work with bilingual translation files done in the main CAT tools.
 These external QA tools are much more efficient than the built-in QA function process of CAT tools.
 They are faster, allow to enter fixes in batch, have better capabilities of search, etc.

 Machine Translation (MT)